dhrone/tinyDisplay/marquee_class_dsl.md

 * **Conditional behaviors**: IF/ELSEIF/ELSE branches, with BREAK and CONTINUE.
 * **Coordination**: SYNC and WAIT\_FOR primitives to synchronize multiple widgets.
 * **Transitions & easing**: Built-in (`linear`, `ease_in`, etc.) and parameterized curves (e.g., cubic‑bezier).
+* **Deterministic calculations**: Direct mapping of arbitrary ticks to widget states.
+* **Timeline optimization**: Loop periods and segment boundaries for efficient rendering.

 ### 1.2 Units & Timing Model